Core Concepts

 This page describes the three core concepts that the Tensorleap Platform utilizes: the code, the model, and the mapping.

-Tensorleap operates around three core building blocks:
+Tensorleap operates around two core building blocks:

-The Model – the neural network you want to analyze
+Model – the neural network you want to analyze

 This page introduces each concept, how it’s represented in your local environment, and how it appears inside the Tensorleap platform.

-The Model
+Model

 What is a Model in Tensorleap?